konflux-ci/release-service-catalog/tasks/check-data-keys/README.md

 For example, if `releaseNotes` is passed as a system and the data file does not have all the required releaseNotes keys, the task will fail.

-Currently, `releaseNotes` is the only supported system.
+Currently, `releaseNotes`, and `cdn` are the only supported systems.

 ## Parameters